-This piece was developed for a ‘live-art’ installation performance by Cross-Collaborations.
-The piece visits galleries, exhibitions and public spaces internationally collecting handwritten letters that the participants write to their future selves.
+A new take on the bureau, this modular design is made entirely out of laminated Bamboo and was originally developed for a ‘live-art’ installation performance by Cross-Collaborations that visited galleries, exhibitions and public spaces internationally collecting handwritten letters that the participants write to their future selves.
 It is then used as a sorting office to archive and return the letters to their authors five years on.

-Capacity, flexibility and portability being primary requirements, the desk comprises of a four part modular system that can be reconfigured into five different pieces of furniture including a compact transit mode.
+Capacity, versatility and portability being primary requirements, the desk comprises of a four part modular system that can be reconfigured into five different pieces of furniture including a compact transit/storage mode.

 0% Formaldehyde Bamboo Ply